Darkfall48/FileTubeCatcher/README.md

 - Choose your own custom output folder to save downloaded videos.
 - Automatic logging of download activities for easy tracking.
 - Support for processing multiple files with different extensions in a folder.
+- Includes an executable file for easy use.

 ## Prerequisites